Frequently asked questions

 Do I have to pay you if I don't take your suggestions?

 Yes.
-This is included in the terms of service and in the editing contract, so you have to pay me for doing work.
+This is included in the terms of service and the editing contract.
+In short, you have to pay me for doing work.
+I will, however, work with you to find an alternate suggestion that works better for you and your project.

 Do you do sample edits?